kubevirt/hyperconverged-cluster-operator/docs/cluster-configuration.md

 ### withHostPassthroughCPU Feature Gate
 Set the `withHostPassthroughCPU` feature gate in order to allow migrating a virtual machine with CPU host-passthrough mode.
+This can provide slightly better CPU performance, but should be enabled only when the Cluster is homogeneous from CPU HW perspective.

 **Default**: `false`

 Additional information: [LibvirtXMLCPUModel](https://wiki.openstack.org/wiki/LibvirtXMLCPUModel)

-**note**: This should be enabled only when the Cluster is homogeneous from CPU HW perspective doc here

 ### Feature Gates Example
 ```yaml